Extensions

 POST/api/v1/land/extensions/:name/enableRe-enable disabled extension

-POST/api/v1/land/extensions/:name/uninstallRemove extension directory (data kept)
+POST/api/v1/land/extensions/:name/uninstallRemove extension directory (checks dependents, data kept)